diwakar-raj-ramasamy/Visitor-Management-System/README.md

 * Clone or Download the project ZIP file from the GitHub Repository (git clone https://github.com/user-name/repository-name).
 * Create a Virtual Environment (python -m venv venv).
-* Activate the Virtual Environment (venv\Scripts\activate <windows>, source venv/bin/activate <Linux/Mac>).
+* Activate the Virtual Environment (venv\Scripts\activate, source venv/bin/activate).

 ### Comment:

-* pip install -r requirements.txt     //The Modules are pre-defined in the text files
+* pip install -r requirements.txt     (The Modules are pre-defined in the text files.)
-* python run.py                       //It helps to run the VMS Project
+* python run.py                       (It helps to run the VMS Project.)